fallen-icarus/cardano-swaps/README.md

 | 3 | 0.772815 ADA |
 | 4 | 1.114271 ADA |

----
-## Upgradability
-Upgrades to `cardano-swaps` can propagate through the ecosystem of users in a similarly democratic fashion as SPOs upgrading their pools to a new version of `cardano-node`.
-Since users can close their swaps at any time, whenever there is a potential upgrade, users can choose to close their current swaps and recreate them with the new contracts.
-The main challenge here is the bifurcation of liquidity that occurs during upgrade periods.
-However, the more users there are and the more overall liquidity there is, the more this issue is minimized.

----
-## Frontend Agnosticism
-By using the beacon tokens, it is trivial for any frontend to integrate with Cardano-Swaps.
-For example, the new Lace wallet by IOHK can integrate the DEX by simply adding support for querying the beacon tokens.
-They can also add their own user friendly way to create and use swaps.
-The only requirement is that all frontends/users agree to use the same beacon token standard.
-There is no need for risky extensions or dedicated frontends in order to use this DEX.

----
-## Conclusion
-The cardano-swaps protocol has all of the desired properties of a highly scalable DEX

-Thanks to the use of beacon tokens, decentralization is no longer limited by the design of DEXs.
-Instead, the limiting factor is now the off-chain querying.
-However, innovations in this space are still in the early days.
-The Koios api is an example of a more decentralized off-chain platform.
-As the technology improves, the decentralization of this DEX will only improve.

----
 ## FAQ

+#### If all users share a spending script, how are their assets protected?
+The spending script gets the staking credential from the address of the UTxO being spent at run-time.
+When an owner related action is being performed (closing or updating positions), the spending script requires that the staking credential "signals approval" of the action:

+- If the staking credential is a pubkey, then the staking pubkey must sign the transaction.
+- If the staking credential is a script, then the script must be executed in the same transaction.
+- the staking credential effectively *becomes* the "owner" for all actions except for the actual swap execution, in which case the spending credential is used directly.

+ :note: It is possible to execute a staking script even if 0 ADA is withdrawn from a reward address.
+The only requirement to use staking scripts like this is that the associated stake address must be registered and delegated.
+Stake addresses can be utilized this way as soon as the registration+delegation transaction is added to the chain.
+There is no epoch waiting-period.

+#### Why not just give each user their own spending script?
+`cardano-swaps` relies on the usage of [beacon tokens](<#specification/##Beacon Tokens>) to "tag" addresses, which demarcates them as *distinct* for efficient off-chain querying/aggregation.
+However, **address distinction is impossible if each script address is composed of completely unique credentials.** In other words, for Beacon Tokens to work properly, there must be a clear distinction between addresses participating in a given dApp and all other addresses. `cardano-swaps` leverages the dual payment-staking credentials of Cardano addresses to maintain address-distinction (shared spending scripts) without sacrificing self-custody (unique staking keys/scripts).
+For further clarification, refer to the [Beacon Token](<#specification/##Beacon Tokens>) section below, or to the Beacon Token CIP (**link here**)

+:note: v1.0.0 of cardano-swaps used unique spending scripts; you can read about the limitations in the v1.0.0 commit README.

 #### If all users have direct access to the spending script for that trading pair, why are reference scripts used?
 To disincentivize beacon bloat.

 The reason is to incentivize users to actually use the DEX as intended.
 If there were no deposits, users can create a live address with a beacon token and then just leave it open even if they aren't actually using the address anymore (like if there are no swappable assets in it).
 This "zombie" address will still appear when querying the beacon tokens even though other users can't actually do anything with it.
 By requiring the deposits, users are incentivized to close unused addresses in order to get the deposits back.

+#### What if two arbitragers compete for the same swap?
+Recall the contrived example above.
+What would happen if Charlie and Mike try to arbitrage it at the same time?

+1. Charlie and Mike both build their transactions since the UTxOs still exist.
+2. Charlie and Mike submit their transaction at the same time.
+3. Charlie's is added to a block first.
+4. When Mike's transaction is then picked to go into a block, the UTxOs no longer exist.
+The transaction fails without needing to run the swap contracts.

+Since Mike's transaction will fail without needing to run the swap script, Mike's collateral is safe.
+Further, the more available swaps there are, the less likely these "collisions" will occur.

+:note: future iterations of Ouroboros (namely Leios) may allow arbitragers to further limit these collisions by segmenting transactions among sharded mempools.

-#### If cardano-swaps reaches mass adoption, won't TVL on Cardano go down?
+#### If Cardano-Swaps reaches mass adoption, won't TVL on Cardano go down?

 Yes.
 Yes it will.
 TVL is a silly metric.
 It is a measure of who can be most inefficient with DeFi capital.

+## Conclusion

+The cardano-swaps protocol has all of the desired properties of a highly scalable DEX.
+Thanks to the use of beacon tokens, decentralization is no longer limited by the design of DEXs.
+Instead, the limiting factor is now the off-chain querying.
+However, innovations in this space are still in the early days.
+The Koios API is an example of a more decentralized off-chain platform.
+As the technology improves, the decentralization of this DEX will improve as well.

+---